paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 ## § 2282e.
 Vertical integration and acceleration of studies
 **(a) In general** To the extent practicable, a feasibility study initiated by the Secretary, after June 10, 2014, under [section 2282(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2282/a&num=0&edition=prelim) shall—

-(1) result in the completion of a final feasibility report not later than 3 years after the date of initiation;
+(1) result in the completion of a final feasibility report not later than 4 years after the date on which the Secretary determines the Federal interest for purposes of the report pursuant to [section 2282(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2282/b&num=0&edition=prelim);

-(2) have a maximum Federal cost of $3,000,000; and
+(2) have a maximum total cost of $5,000,000; and

 (3) ensure that personnel from the district, division, and headquarters levels of the Corps of Engineers concurrently conduct the review required under that section.